Estimation of Complex Valued Laplacian Matrices for Topology Identification in Power Systems: Implementation for Power System models

 In \cite{Grotas_Routtenberg_2019}, the \ac{dc} measurement model has been used to jointly estimate the states ($\thetavec[n]$) and the real-valued susceptance matrix ($\Bmat$).
-It can be shown that the Lagrangian-based method suggested in \cite{Grotas_Routtenberg_2019} for estimating $\Bmat$, assuming the states are given as input, is a special case of the proposed \ac{alm} algorithm for the DC model.
-In addition, here we provide a closed-form expression for the first step of the \ac{alm} in \eqref{update equation for B_1 step - general}, whereas in \cite{Grotas_Routtenberg_2019}, a general, implicit gradient descent update equation is presented.
+It can be shown that the Lagrangian-based method suggested in \cite{Grotas_Routtenberg_2019} for estimating $\Bmat$, assuming the states are given as input, is a special case of the proposed \ac{admm} algorithm for the DC model.
+In addition, here we provide a closed-form expression for the first step of the \ac{admm} approach in \eqref{update equation for B_1 step - general}, whereas in \cite{Grotas_Routtenberg_2019}, a general, implicit gradient descent update equation is presented.